elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> This pattern should be used when your application has plenty of objects using similar data or when memory storage cost is high.
-JavaScript uses this pattern to share a list of immutable strings across the application.<br/><br/>
+      <strong>Interview Response:</strong> This pattern should be utilized when your application has a large number of objects that consume the same data or when memory storage costs are high.
+JavaScript uses this pattern to distribute a list of immutable strings throughout the program.<br/><br/>
-      This pattern is mostly used in applications such as network apps or word processors.
-It can also be used in web browsers to prevent loading the same images twice.
-The flyweight pattern allows caching of the images.
-Hence, when a web page loads, only the new images are loaded from the Internet, the already existing ones are fetched from the cache.
+      This pattern is most commonly found in network programs or word processors, and it can be used in internet browsers to prevent the same images from loading.
+The flyweight pattern enables image caching.
+As a result, only new images are loaded from the Web when a web page loads, while existing ones are retrieved from the cache.
     </div>

 <br />